HAM-lab-Otago-University/Ethnicity-Benchmark/README.md

 This repository contains the analysis and modelling scripts for the study:

 > **Khakpoor, F.L., van der Vliet, W., Deng, J., & Pat, N. (2025).
-> Systematic Benchmarking of Ethnicity-Related Bias in MRI-Based Cognitive Prediction.**
+> When Brain Models Aren’t Universal: Benchmarking of Ethnic Bias in MRI-Based Cognitive Prediction Across Modalities**

 The project investigates how predictive models trained on MRI-derived features generalize across ethnic groups, using data from the **Adolescent Brain Cognitive Development (ABCD)** study.